What is a franchise? How it works, costs and risks

 Key takeaways

-• Understand that you'll operate as an independent business owner with limited control, meaning you must follow the franchisor's specific products, services, pricing and brand standards while remaining responsible for your own debts and obligations if the business fails.
+- You operate as an independent business owner with limited control.
+You must follow the franchisor's brand standards, pricing, and processes while remaining responsible for your own debts and obligations if the business fails.

 What is a franchise?

-A franchise is a business arrangement where one party (the franchisor) grants another party (the franchisee) the right to use their brand, systems, and business model for an agreed fee, often for a contract period of five to ten years.
-Think of brands like McDonald's or Subway, where each location is typically owned by an independent franchisee operating under the parent company's name.
+A franchise is a business arrangement where one party (the franchisor) grants another party (the franchisee) the right to use their brand, systems, and business model for an agreed fee.
+These contracts typically run for five to ten years.
+Think of brands like McDonald's or Costa Coffee, where each location is typically owned by an independent franchisee operating under the parent company's name.

 The franchisor owns the parent business.
 The franchisee buys the right to operate under that brand.